 In case a person who reaches out to you seems unrealistically attractive, run a reverse image search on their profile photo on Google.
 This will help you find out whether the same picture has been used on other sites or has been stolen from someone else’s account.
 Or if it has been photoshopped by using features from different photos.

-The way to reporting a scammer is by doing your own research really, really well.
+Doing your own research really, really well is crucial for reporting a scammer to the authorities well before they’ve caused you any damage.
 If you don’t know how, ask someone in your family for help.
-But with the internet, things are much easier.
 Don’t let the fear of being judged put you at risk of being fleeced by a fraud.

 3. Scan their profile for loopholes